 The cost of breast implants varies, depending on the extent of cosmetic treatment necessary to achieve the best results.
 For your convenience, we accept cash, check, Visa®, MasterCard®, American Express® and Discover®.
 Financing options via Prosper® Healthcare Lending are available for this procedure.

-If you live in Plano, Frisco or anywhere in Dallas, TX, and would be interested in learning more about breast implants, consider A New Reflection Cosmetic Surgery Center.
+If you live in Plano, Frisco or anywhere in Dallas, TX, and would be interested in learning more about breast implants, consider Charles A. Wallace, MD.
 Contact board-certified plastic surgeon Dr. Wallace today for a complimentary consultation!